rail2025/AetherBlackbox/README.md

 ### Save and reuse stuff

-* Turn moments into simple slides
+* Turn mechanics into simple slides
-* Build a small library of strats or wipe reviews
+* Build a plan with pixel perfect in-game positions and drawings and export directly into AetherDraw

 ---

-## Where it runs
+## Plugin vs web differences

 ### In-game plugin